SuperAwesomeLTD/sa-mobile-sdk-android-docs/source/02integrate.rst

     <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" />
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />

-If you don't add the last two permissions, video ads will be buffered in memory at run-time.
+If you don't add the last two permissions, video ads will be buffered in memory at run-time, but not pre-downloaded.

 Also, for Android M (6.0) onwards besides adding permissions to the manifest file, you'll need to handle them at run time.